 There are two ways of how to go to Camiguin, one is by plane and the other by ferry.

 There are daily flights to Camiguin connecting domestic travelers coming from Manila or Cebu.
-The only airport in Camiguin is Camiguin Mambajao Airport (CGM).
+The only airport on the island is Camiguin Mambajao Airport (CGM).

 Bohol to Camiguin ferry

-One of the most common routes is the ferry from Bohol to Camiguin which takes approximately 3-4 hours and the cost is 425 pesos.
+One of the most common routes to the island is the ferry from Bohol to Camiguin which takes approximately 3-4 hours and the cost is 425 pesos.
 There is also an additional municipal service fee of 10 pesos and a terminal fee of 15 pesos.

 You can purchase your tickets at the Jagna Ferry Terminal at least one hour before departure.